Creating a sanctuary of rest for a seaside home

 Maria loves a good transformation story.
 Bringing people’s vision for their space to life and watching them swoon is the most satisfying aspect of her work.
 She believes that adding functional details is a tell-tale of a good design.

-Design Brief: A living room that focuses on comfort while being absolutely stylish
+Design Brief: A bedroom that focuses on comfort while being absolutely stylish

 budget$5000 - $7000